Dhivehi Premier League

 The Dhivehi Premier League, known as the Dhiraagu Dhivehi Premier League for sponsorship reasons, is a Maldivian men's professional football league.
 At the top of the Maldives football league system, it is the country's primary football competition.
 Contested by 10 clubs, it operates on a system of promotion and relegation with the Second Division Football Tournament.

 The Dhivehi Premier League succeeded the Dhivehi League.
-Currently all ten teams are based at the National Football Stadium.
+Currently all ten teams are based in the capital city of Male' at the National Football Stadium.